The rhino framework

 After adding the second test for the app/view/message module, we’ll run the test using interactive = TRUE, which opens the Cypress app window:

-Clicking on Run 2 integration specs will launch the application in Chrome.
-You’ll see the tests loading in the sidebar before they are run.
+After clicking on Start E2E Testing in Chromium, Cypress will launch the application in Chromium.
+You’ll see the tests in the sidebar:

 The Cypress documentation is worth reading through, because there are other features I haven’t covered here.